 Bangladesh is generally considered a withholding tax regime.
-Companies, branch offices, liaison offices, banks and other financial institutions are required to deduct tax at the source at the time of making payments.
-Withholding taxes are usually described as "tax deducted at source" or TDS.
-The obligation to deduct tax at the source is on the person making the payment (including payment of salaries, payment for supply and services, payment of dividends, repayment of loan, etc.), which is then required to be deposited into the Government Treasury.
+Companies, branch offices, liaison offices, banks, and other financial institutions must deduct tax at the source when making payments.
+Withholding taxes are usually described as "tax deducted at source" or "TDS".
+The obligation to deduct tax at the source is on the person making the payment (including payment of salaries, compensation for supply and services, payment of dividends, payment of interest on a loan, etc.), which must then be deposited into the Government Treasury.

-Save for a few kinds of transactions that are exempted, most transactions (both local and foreign) are subject to tax withholding at source by the person making the payment.
+Most transactions (both local and foreign) are subject to tax deductions at source by the person making the payment.